pjoKIT/repository-platforms/src/metastore/enhancedServices.md

 # Enhanced Services (optional)

-The following services have to be installed on top of metastore.
+The following services have to be installed on top of *MetaStore*.
 All services are **optional**.

 ## Metadata Standards Catalog